 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your doctor or pharmacist.
 He or she can help you to determine whether or not the medication is the source of the problem.

 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
-Keep it out of reach of young children.
 Once opened, the product must be used within 30 days.
 Any unused portion should be discarded.

 You should not wear contact lenses for the whole treatment period of the infection.
 Use new lenses or ensure a meticulous cleaning of your lenses once the infection is cleared.